marfarma/user-role-editor/readme.txt

 4. Go to the "Settings"-"User Role Editor" menu item and change your WordPress standard roles capabilities according to your needs.

 == Frequently Asked Questions ==
-- Does it work with WordPress 3.0?
-Yes it does.
-I tested it with WordPress 3.0 Beta 1.
-- Does it work with WordPress MU?
+- Does it work with WordPress 3.0 in multi-site environment?
-Yes, it works with WordPress MU.
-I tested it with WPMU version 2.9.2.
+Yes, it works with WordPress 3.0 multi-site.
+Current version works for every blog from your multi-site network as for locally installed blog.
+Network feature, something like super-admin global role editor will be added in the nearest release.

 == Screenshots ==